-Jack gives us major nostalgia by reminding us of all the things that growing up in the 2000s brought, from the TV on wheels at school to throwing on your JLS hoodie.
+In his video, Jack gives us major nostalgia by reminding us of all the things that growing up in the 2000s brought, from the TV on wheels at school to throwing on your JLS hoodie.
 Did we all have the same childhood?

-He talks about the times when we would run home from school to catch the latest episode of Tracy Beaker and Scooby Doo.
-When the only stress we had was trying to fit all these TV shows into one night and making sure you didn’t miss anything because there were no catch-up services.
+He talks about the times when we would run home from school to catch the latest episode of Tracy Beaker and Scooby-Doo, when the only stress we had was trying to fit all these TV shows into one night and making sure you didn’t miss anything because there were no catch-up services.
 Of course, the best moments of TV were always the huge crossover events.
 We were living for That’s So Suite Life of Hannah Montana.

-Jack brought us back to a time before we all had an internet connection in our homes and all the computer was used for was games and creating art on Microsoft Paint.
+Jack brings us back to a time before we all had an internet connection in our homes and all the computer was used for was games and creating art on Microsoft Paint.
 “Now, of course, kids are watching Logan Paul,” he says.
 Ouch…